ADGEfficiency/programming-resources/fundamentals/programming.md

 - first class functions (no objects - aka no state)
 - no side effects

-Why is functional programmming good?
+Why is functional programming good?
 - idempotentcy - function always returns the same thing, whenever it runs
 - not affected by, or affects, the outside world